beet-software/dorm/docs/docs/build-the-store/using-filters.md

 );
 ```

-`key` and `field` identify the same persisted field in two forms.
-A value
-filter compares the field with the supplied value.
-The `key` form is useful
+A value filter compares the selected field with the supplied value.
+The
-for a dynamic field name; the generated `field` form keeps the model's column
-name in generated metadata.
+generated metadata contains both the Dart field name and the name used by the
+selected storage engine.

 ## Add a derived field for text search